stevenwhitespacesystems/fm-xml2json/README.md

 *KB was determined using FileMaker's `Length ( field )` function.*

-*Benchmark tests where performed using the #( "compact" ; True ) option and run as a server script.
-A 4Ghz Quad core CPU.
+*Benchmark tests where performed using the #( "compact" ; True ) option and run as a server script with a 4Ghz Quad core CPU.
 Your experience may vary depedning on if you run the script over WAN, LAN or server architecture*

-As stated above this script wasn't developed with the purpose of taking large XML data and converting it to JSON.
+As stated above, this script wasn't developed with the purpose of taking large XML data and converting it to JSON.

 If you do have this need, we **strongly** suggest using a plugin or performing the conversion outside of FileMaker and then importing the result back into FileMaker.